se-edu/guides/tutorials/markbind-forked-sites.md

 ## Installing MarkBind

 For any non-trivial site updates, you would want to edit the source files locally, and preview the generated site first (to ensure the edits produces the intended outcome), before publishing the changes.
 For that, you need to install MarkBind in your computer.
-Given below are the steps.
+Given below are the steps, which assumes you already have the source files for a MarkBind-compatible Website e.g., [AB3](https://github.com/se-edu/addressbook-level3).

 1. Ensure you have Java 8 or higher installed
 1. Install [Node.js](https://nodejs.org) 16 or higher